woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 Let's decode the string.

-Adding line to `main.py` to decode from base64 then to UTF-8 and print that.
+Added this to `main.py` to decode from base64 then to UTF-8 and print that.

 ```Python
 decoded_bytes = base64.b64decode(exfil_data).decode('utf-8')